Old name, new purpose: why we’ve gone back to RNID

 Most middle ear infections clear up within a few days to a week without the need for treatment.
 But get advice from your GP anyway, because, although rare, complications from an ear infection can be serious.

-Find out more about ear infections on the NHS website.
+Find out more about ear infections on the NHS website, including advice on when you need to contact NHS 111 straight away.